jatkins23/streetTransformer/README.md

 Contains one .py file which mainly just interacts with `ollama`.

 #### Usage
-    from src.llms.run_llm_model import run_model
+    from src.streetTransformer.llms.run_llm_model import run_model
     run_model([model_name], [list_of_image_paths], stream=False)

 Can also run it via command line.
-Check `src.llms.run_llm_model` source code to see options.
+Check `src.streetTransformer.llms.run_llm_model` source code to see options.

 **Note: need to first set up the models using [ollama](https://ollama.com/) and build each model manually using `ollama create [model_name] -f [link_to_modelfile]`